Skip to Content

 Photo: Corey Seeman

-As a general rule cruise ship anchors tend to weigh between 10 and 20 US tons.
-The Titanics anchor was 16 US tons and many of the large modern large ships have anchors that weigh vastly more.
+Generally, cruise ship anchors tend to weigh between 10 and 20 US tons.
+The Titanic’s anchor was 16 US tons, and many large, modern ships have anchors that weigh vastly more.

-To put that into perspective the largest elephants weigh around 5 tons, so that’s over 9 elephants!
+To put that weight into perspective, the largest elephants weigh around 5 tons, so an anchor weighs over nine big elephants!

 Anchor WeightChain Length